jerturowetz/notes/to-do.md

 # Jer's To-Do List

-I have the mics for yamin and aaaron full in ear
-(a 57 and the audio technica)
-I need stands for the guitar mics and cables also those attenuators would be nice
+I have the mics for yamin and aaaron full in ear (a 57 and the audio technica) I need stands for the guitar mics and cables also those attenuators would be nice

- kleenex
- toilet paper
- zip ties

 - [Reaper tutorials](http://www.kennymania.com/reaper-videos/)

-- set cubase & reaper defaults to 24bit 4800 hrz
-- set fireface to same if possible
-- waves - adjust tempo of beginnin section to faster (need to time adjust aarons tracks)
+3" x 10" hole in cuttin board. post should be 2x2x18(cut 2 ins offbif necess) thicker part 2x2x4 headlamp di boxes xlrs thinner cable

 ## Groceries

 - Bread
+- Flour
+- all bran
 - Tomatoes
 - Loads of meat
 - coarse sea salt